On this long storm the rainbow rose,

 Must awaken her.

-We are busy working to bring Emily Dickinson's "On this long storm the rainbow rose" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "On this long storm the rainbow rose" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "On this long storm the rainbow rose" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.